Exploring new subclass of k-inflation: tachyon inflation in $R+\eta T$ gravity model: Basic equations

 In a general shape, the action of the $f(R,T)$ theory of gravity is assumed to be given as follows \cite{Harko:2011kv}

 in which $R$ is known as the curvature scalar and $T$ stands for the trace of the energy-momentum tensor. $f(R,T)$ is an arbitrary function of curvature scalar $R$ and the trace $T$.
 The determinant of the spacetime metric $g_{\mu\nu}$ is indicated by $g$.
 The Lagrangian density for the matter sector is described by $\mathcal{L}_m$.
-The gravitational constant is given through the quantity $\kappa$ as $\kappa^2 = 8 \pi G$. \\ The field equations of the theory is achieved by taking variation of the action with respect to the metric $g_{\mu\nu}$, which leads to the following Friedmann equations after substituting the spatially flat FLRW metric \cite{Bhattacharjee:2020jsf}
+The gravitational constant is given through the quantity $\kappa$ as $\kappa^2 = 8 \pi G$. \\ Taking variation of the action with respect to the metric leads to the field equation of the model, read as